Picture A Free World

 You can still view the artworks online!

 Across the Walls is a documentary film that offers an intimate glimpse into the experiences of women sentenced to life in prison without parole in the state of Pennsylvania.
 After decades of activism and community building, recently Avis Lee and Paulette Carrington were released from life sentences after each serving over 40 years.
 As they adjust to life outside, they’ve kept their focus on organizing to end life without parole, and helping the women they left inside be released.
+Read this article that came out when the film was released.

 This poignant 12 minute vignette features the transformative journeys of Tequilla Fields and Tameka Flowers who are both seeking commutation.
 This film radiates resilience and the power to change that is widespread amongst people with death by incarceration sentences.
 Listen to more stories here.